Please use the quick links below to navigate to a specific topic:

 Helicopter operations at Midway (both helicopter arrivals and helicopter departures) and their associated noise impacts are tracked by our Airport Noise Management System.
 Click here to see an exhibit depicting locations of Midway helicopter operations.

 Helicopters are only regulated by the Midway Air Traffic Control Tower (Midway Tower) if the helicopters fly into or out of Midway.
-Other helicopter operations within the Chicago metropolitan airspace are regulated by an FAA office called the DuPage Flight Standards District Office (FSDO).
+Other helicopter operations within the Chicago metropolitan airspace are regulated by a Federal Aviation Administration (FAA) office called the DuPage Flight Standards District Office (FSDO).

 Click here for more information about the FAA DuPage FSDO.